-The City will provide biennial training for the field positions listed below.
+The City will provide biennial training for the positions listed in Table 11.
 Training will take place annually with the topic alternating between (1) recognizing and reporting illicit discharges and (2) pollution prevention and good housekeeping.
-Pollution Prevention and Good Housekeeping Training for applicable staff will be provided in PY1, PY3, and PY5.
-Recognizing and Reporting Illicit Discharges Training will be concentrated in PY2 and PY4.
-The table below provides the general Training Plan and Schedule to comply with the permit requirements outlined in Part I.E.6.m.
+Training is held in-person, virtually, and, by prerecorded video.
+The type of training will be determined annually based on Department and Division needs.
+Table 11 provides the general Training Plan and Schedule to comply with the permit requirements outlined in Part I.E.6.d.